ghostCoder/zip-download/README.md

 You can give zip-downloader an array of assets to download and it can download them internally and bundle them in zip(s) and download the final zip(s).

-Options that you can pass -
+## Options that you can pass

-downloadFileName(String) - Name of the zipped file downloaded (optional)
+**downloadFileName (String)** - Name of the zipped file downloaded (optional)

-maxZIPSize(Int) - Maximum size of the zip file downloaded. if total downloaded file size increases this, it will be split into multiple zips. (default, 2GB)
+**maxZIPSize (Integer)** - Maximum size of the zip file downloaded. if total downloaded file size increases this, it will be split into multiple zips. (default, 2GB)

-downloadBigFiles(Boolean) - If false, files greater than maxZIPSize are not downloaded.
+**downloadBigFiles (Boolean)** - If false, files greater than maxZIPSize are not downloaded.
 If true, those files are downloaded separately. (default, true)

-statusCallback(Function) - This is callback is called continuously to update the download status.
+**statusCallback (Function)** - This is callback is called continuously to update the download status.
 It is passed the count of downloaded assets till that momemt.

-onComplete(Function) - This is called on completion of the download.
-It is passed a summary of the download. that object contains -
+**onComplete (Function)** - This is called on completion of the download.
+When it is called, it is passed a summary of the download.
+That object contains -

-    - numberOfDownloadedAssets
+* numberOfDownloadedAssets
-    - numberOfFailedAssets
+* numberOfFailedAssets
-    - numberOfLargeUnZippedAssets
+* numberOfLargeUnZippedAssets
-    - numberOfDownloadedZIPFiles
+* numberOfDownloadedZIPFiles
-    - failedAssetList - array of data of assets for which download failed.
+* failedAssetList - array of data of assets for which download failed.

+## Usage example

 ```javascript